-1. Introduction
+1 Introduction

-The problem of providing computational support for medical diagnosis has been approached from many directions including logical reasoning, fuzzy logic, set theory, rough set theory, if-then rules, Bayesian networks, classical parametric and non-parametric statistics, artificial neural networks, case-based reasoning, support vector machines, perceptrons, possibility theory, and more, as well as various aggregations or combinations of methods [14].
+The problem of providing computational support for medical diagnosis has been approached from many directions including logical reasoning, fuzzy logic, set theory, rough set theory, if-then rules, Bayesian networks, artificial neural networks, case-based reasoning, support vector machines, perceptrons, possibility theory, and others.

-based on the SP theory of computing and cognition (described below).
+This paper describes a novel approach to diagnosis based on the SP theory of computing and cognition.
 The main attractions of this approach are: